fasibio/ThreadDistributor/README.md

     }
 }
 ```
-You have to add the Listener to the Task before you add the task to the distributor.
+You have to add the listener to the task before you add the task to the distributor.

 ```java
 oneTask.addTaskListener(new MyTaskListener());